 Currently a legal consultant with her own firm, Andi Drucker earned her bachelor’s degree from Cornell University and her JD from the University of Pennsylvania Law School.
-In 2011, Andi was diagnosed with breast cancer and has been in remission for 8.5 years.
-We asked her to discuss what employers could do to respect and honor women – and caregivers – living and working with a breast cancer diagnosis.
+In 2011, Drucker was diagnosed with breast cancer.
+She has been in remission for nine years.

-How far into your career were you when you received your diagnosis?
+How far into your career were you when you were diagnosed?

-According to an article on Living Beyond Breast Cancer’s website, one study found that 66% of employed women living with breast cancer said that their employer made accommodations to make it easier to perform their job.
+According to an article on Living Beyond Breast Cancer’s website, one study found that 66 percent of employed women with breast cancer said that their employers made accommodations to make it easier to perform their jobs.
 What was your experience when you returned to work after treatment?

-I didn’t conceal my news – I shared the diagnosis with everyone at work, not only so that they might understand any work delays, but also because I felt at the time, and still believe that we need to shout our message from rooftops.
+I didn’t conceal my news.
+I shared the diagnosis with everyone at work, not only so they might understand any work delays, but also because I felt at the time, and still believe, that we need to shout our message from rooftops.

-In your opinion, how well do employers and co-workers handle this diagnosis?
+In your experience, how well do employers and co-workers handle a breast cancer diagnosis?

 What can employers and co-workers do differently?